Forced fatherhood: United States

 In 1981, former NYPD Detective and whistleblower Frank Serpico argued that he should not have to pay child support because the mother deceived him into the pregnancy.
 The mother denied this, but a female friend of hers testified in support of his account.
 She said that the mother intended to seduce Serpico to get pregnant and that she deliberately stopped taking birth control pills, but had assured him that she was still taking them.
-The judge ruled in Serpico's favor, stating that the mother's planned and intentional deceit barred her from any financial benefit at the fathers expense.
+The judge ruled in Serpico's favor, stating that the mother's planned and intentional deceit barred her from any financial benefit at the father's expense.
 However, this was overruled by a higher court, which decided the charges of fraud were irrelevant and the only consideration was the "best interests of the child".
 The tribunal ruled that he had to pay maintenance of around $900 per month.
-One of Serpico's lawyers was Karen DeCrow, a former director of the National Organisation for Women.
+One of Serpico's lawyers was Karen DeCrow, a former director of the National Organization for Women.
 DeCrow told the court "Autonomous women making independent decisions about their lives should not expect men to finance their choice".

 In SF vs. TM (1996), "S.F." was a man who passed out intoxicated at a party in the home of a woman ("T.M."), who raped him while he was unconscious.
 S.F. had no knowledge of this until he woke up the following morning with his lower clothes removed.
 T.M. became pregnant as a result of the rape and S.F. was ordered to pay child support.
 He appealed, arguing that he "did not knowingly and willfully participate in any sexual activity with the mother of the minor child."
 S.F. further asserted that being compelled to pay child support for a child conceived as a result of non-consensual intercourse deprived him of property rights and equal protection under the law.
 He produced expert testimony that it was possible for a male to get an erection and ejaculate while unconscious.
 The court nevertheless rejected his argument, stating that "the child is an innocent party... any wrongful conduct on the part of the mother should not alter the father's duty to provide support for the child."
 S.F. was ordered to pay $106.04 per month in child support, plus $8,960.64 in arrears.
 The dissenting opinion described the mother's misconduct as "reprehensible" and a "misdemeanor" and said a male rape victim should be required to pay child support only if the mother cannot support the child herself.